 When someone leaves your business, there’s a good chance they’ll have some annual leave saved up that they haven’t used yet.

-What happens to that leave?
-And how does it differ if they leave, get the sack, or get made redundant?
+What happens to that untaken holiday leave?
+Is the amount of holiday pay affected?
+And how does it differ if they exit voluntarily, get the sack, or get made redundant?

-Here’s our short guide to what happens to unused annual leave when an employee leaves your business.
+Here’s our short guide to what happens to unused holiday entitlement when an employee leaves their job.
+(If you’re an employee, this should be useful for you too.)

 When they leave the business, their employer has to pay the equivalent amount of days remaining in the leave allowance.
 So if there’s 3 unused holidays, that means 3 days’ worth of pay.
 Simple.
 This is called payment in lieu of holiday.